garciadev/itb-2023-workshop-api/_workshop/section4/readMe.md

 ## Create New Integration Tests

-In the prior section, you created two new APIs in Echo.cfc.
+In the prior section, you created two new APIs in `Echo.cfc`.
 Let's now add tests for them.

 ### /api/v1/first

-Open EchoTests.cfc and add a new test section.
+Open `EchoTests.cfc` and add a new test section.
 It can look similar to this:

 ```bash
 story( "I want to view the results of my first API", function(){